berkaykyb/offveil-macOS/README.md

 ## Technical Architecture & The Road to v2.0

-Currently (Beta), OffVeil for macOS utilizes [SpoofDPI](https://github.com/xvzc/SpoofDPI) as its core packet-processing engine.
+Currently (v1.x), OffVeil for macOS utilizes [SpoofDPI](https://github.com/xvzc/SpoofDPI) as its core packet-processing engine.
 The application establishes a local proxy (`127.0.0.1:18080`) and automatically routes all system HTTP/HTTPS traffic through it to perform TLS ClientHello fragmentation.

 ### Why not kernel-level interception yet?

-You might notice that the [Windows version of OffVeil](https://github.com/erayselim/offveil) performs packet interception at the kernel level (using WinDivert) without relying on proxies.

-We strongly share this vision for macOS.
-However, developing a kernel-level network filter on Apple platforms requires implementing a **Network Extension**.
+Developing a kernel-level network filter on Apple platforms requires implementing a **Network Extension**.
 Apple strictly gates this entitlement behind the **Apple Developer Program**.
 Without an active and approved developer account, code containing Network Extensions cannot be signed, tested, or executed on typical user machines.

 ### The v2.0 Vision